Refefer/python-cts/README.md

 Alternatively, one can add a new line, '--extra=+f', to ~/.ctags to set it as a default option for the ctags command.
 This is likely a better solution as it will also work with scripts, editors, and other out-of-band processes.

+If provided a tags file with line numbers instead of patterns, 'cts' will attempt to read the line of code from the actual file.

 Example 1
 -------
     cts bar -i -c /some/directory/tags